acse-hvs119/pyTRACK-CMIP6/README.md

 ## Using pyTRACK-CMIP6 on JASMIN

-It is possible to use pyTRACK-CMIP6 on JASMIN, but it will require a few extra steps due to the way that NetCDF is set up there.
-If you are using JASMIN, please also have TRACK in your home directory and refer to the following method to install TRACK:
+It is possible to use pyTRACK-CMIP6 on JASMIN, but the installation will require a few extra steps due to the way that NetCDF is set up there.
+Due to somce path dependencies in TRACK, it is highly recommended to install TRACK in your home directory.
+Please ensure that enough disk space is available in your JASMIN home directory to accommodate copies of the input data in the TRACK directory, which is required for running TRACK.
+To install, please also have TRACK in your home directory and refer to the following method:
 ```
 module load netcdf/gnu/4.4.7/4.3.2
 export CC=gcc FC=gfortran ARFLAGS=